luismond/tm2tb/README.md

 - Larger models will be slower, but more accurate.

 ## tm2tb.com
-A tm2tb web app is available here: www.tm2tb.com
+A tm2tb web app is available here: www.tm2tb.com [October 2025: under maintenance]
 - Extract biterms from bilingual documents and sentences (file limit size: 2 MB)

 ## Maintainer